- Public Works

 Residential Parking Permits

-Residential parking permits are issued for residents of neighborhoods whose parking is impacted by local traffic generators such as hospitals, business and high schools.
+Residential parking permits are issued for residents of neighborhoods whose parking is impacted by local traffic generators such as hospitals, businesses, and schools.
 The program aims at discouraging overflow parking on to residential streets.
-Check the RPPP map to see if you live in a program area.
+Check the RPPP map to see if you live in a program area and are eligible to apply for a permit.
 Visit the Frequently Asked Questions page to view common RPPP questions and their answers.

-Council adopted the Residential Parking Permit Program Policy and Procedures on September 16, 2019.
+City Council adopted the Residential Parking Permit Program Policy and Procedures on Sept.
+16, 2019.
 For more information on the update process, visit the Residential Parking Permit Program Update page.

-All current silver RPPP permits expire December 31, 2019.
-All permit holders must request a new permit valid January 2020 through December 2021.
+All blue RPPP permits stickers and visitor permits expired in 2021.
+All permit holders must request a new permit and visitor permit valid from January 2022 through December 2023.